Arteha/admin-bro-typeorm/README.md

     createConnection,
     ManyToOne,
     RelationId
-} from "typeorm";
+} from 'typeorm';
-import * as express from "express";
+import * as express from 'express';
-import { Database, Resource } from "@admin-bro/typeorm";
+import { Database, Resource } from '@admin-bro/typeorm';
 import { validate } from 'class-validator'

-import AdminBro from "@admin-bro/core";
+import AdminBro from 'admin-bro';
-import * as AdminBroExpress from "@admin-bro/express"
+import * as AdminBroExpress from '@admin-bro/express'

 Resource.validate = validate;
 AdminBro.registerAdapter({ Database, Resource });